Use the Google Cloud Console to perform simple storage management tasks for Cloud Storage. Some typical uses for the Cloud Console include:

 Uploading data to a bucket

 You can upload data to your bucket by uploading one or more files or a folder containing files.
-When you upload a folder, the Google Cloud Platform Console maintains the same hierarchical structure of the folder, including all of the files and folders it contains.
-You can track the progress of uploads to the Cloud Platform Console using the upload progress window.
+When you upload a folder, the Cloud Console maintains the same hierarchical structure of the folder, including all of the files and folders it contains.
+You can track the progress of uploads to the Cloud Console using the upload progress window.
 You can minimize the progress window and continue working with your bucket.

-See Uploading Objects for a step-by-step guide to uploading objects to your buckets using the Cloud Platform Console.
+See Uploading Objects for a step-by-step guide to uploading objects to your buckets using the Cloud Console.

 Downloading data from a bucket

-See Downloading Objects for a step-by-step guide to downloading objects from your buckets using the Cloud Platform Console.
+See Downloading Objects for a step-by-step guide to downloading objects from your buckets using the Cloud Console.

 Creating and using folders